rjavierrrr/project-aieng-interactive-travel-planner/README.md

 In this project, you are going to use all the AI Engineering skills you have acquired during the course of the last few weeks to build an interactive travel planner for the beautiful island of Puerto Rico.
 By the end of this project, you will present a working application that cooperates with a visitor to help them build a travel itinerary suitable to their personal preferences.

-There is a minimal set of requirements—the Minimum Viable Product (MVP)—that you will need to implement to complete the project successfully, but the way your project will distinguish itself is by whatever features you add to this minimal skeleton.
+There is a minimal set of requirements — the Minimum Viable Product (MVP) — that you will need to implement to complete the project successfully, but the way your project will distinguish itself is by whatever features you add to this minimal skeleton.
 Over the course of the project statement, you will find several hints and suggestions of improvement over the MVP in collapsible sections like this:

 <details>
  <summary>Guide: A collapsible section</summary>